cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

     :alt: Configuring a DigitalOcean provider
     :figclass: align-center

-Your DigitalOcean ssh key is a plugin resource, and must be uploaded to the Coopr server before it can be used by workers.
+Your DigitalOcean SSH key is a plugin resource, and must be uploaded to the Coopr server before it can be used by workers.
 Coopr will take care of distributing the key to workers that need it.
-A UI for managing resources is coming in the next release.
+A UI for managing resources is coming in a later release.
 Until then, you must use the REST API directly (see :doc:`Plugin Resource API </rest/plugins>`), or use the data upload tool included in the provisioner package.